aboul3la/Sublist3r/README.md

-## Turbolist3r - Beta
+## Turbolist3r

 Turbolist3r is a fork of the [sublist3r](https://github.com/aboul3la/sublist3r) subdomain discovery tool.
-In addition to all original OSINT capabilties of sublist3r, turbolist3r automates some of the results analysis, with a focus on subdomain takeover.
+In addition to the original OSINT capabilties of sublist3r, turbolist3r automates some analysis of the results, with a focus on subdomain takeover.

 Turbolist3r queries public DNS servers for each discovered subdomain.
 If the subdomain exists (i.e. the resolver replied with an address), the answer is categorized as CNAME or A record.
 By examining A records, it is possible to discover potential penetration testing targets for a given domain.
 Likewise, the process of looking for subdomain takeovers is simple; view the discovered CNAME records and investigate any that point to applicable cloud services.

-This is an early release and may contain bugs or other irregularities.
+Please do not use for illegal purposes.

 ## Screenshots